jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 **Now let's add code blocks under each line of pseudocode.**

-- This is the best practice for writing a script… plan first, code next.
+- This is the best practice for writing a script... plan first, code next.
 Test each block of code as you go.

 **Now we need to build some indexes**

-- If we look in the HISAT2 manual under the entry for The hisat2-build indexer, we'll find the proper usage for building genome indexes:
+- If we look in the HISAT2 manual under the entry for **The hisat2-build indexer**, we'll find the proper usage for building genome indexes: